candango/iook/README.md

-# Candango fsok
+# Candango iook

-Candango **fsok** is a Go library designed to make file and directory operations simple, reliable, and idiomatic.
+Candango **iook** is a Go library designed to make file and directory operations simple, reliable, and idiomatic.
 It provides helpers for common tasks such as checking existence, copying directories, and working with files — all with Go best practices in mind.